tsackton/taelgar/Gazetteer/Greater Dunmar/Realms/Dunmar/Central Dunmar/Akela Inn.md

 A waystation, inn, and caravanserai on the [[Tokra-Darba Road]], on the northeastern edge of the rougher hill terrain known as the [[Copper Hills]].
 The last major fortification and stopping point on the road heading southwest from [[Tokra]] until the [[Darba]] hinterlands, 100 mile to the west, beyond the [[Copper Hills]].

+%% Note: status/tim because this seems complete to me%%